USEPA/AMET/docs/AMET_User_Guide_v15.md

    - CSN or IMPROVE; species predefined; multiple simulations

 **run\_stacked\_barplot\_panel\_AE6.csh**
    - Data are averaged (mean or median) for SO<sub>4</sub>, NO<sub>3</sub>, NH<sub>4</sub>, EC, OC, soil, NCOM and PM<sub>2.5</sub> other for the model and observed values.
 Averages are then plotted on a stacked bar plot, along with the percent of the total PM<sub>2.5</sub> that each species constitutes.
 Specifically designed to plot data for an entire year (separated by season) for four different geographic regions.
-This script **requires** a full year of data to create a plot.
-   - CSN, IMPROVE or SEARCH; species predefined; single simulation
+   - CSN, IMPROVE or SEARCH; species predefined; single simulation; full year data required

 **run\_stacked\_barplot\_panel\_AE6\_multi.csh**
    - Data are averaged (mean or median) for SO<sub>4</sub>, NO<sub>3</sub>, NH<sub>4</sub>, EC, OC, soil, NCOM and PM<sub>2.5</sub> other for the model and observed values.
 Averages are then plotted on a stacked bar plot.
 Specifically designed to plot data for an entire year (separated by season) for four different geographic regions for multiple simulations.
-This script **requires** a full year of data to create a plot.
-   - CSN, IMPROVE or SEARCH; species predefined; multiple simulations
+   - CSN, IMPROVE or SEARCH; species predefined; multiple simulations; full year data required

 **run\_stacked\_barplot\_panel\_AE6.csh**
    - Data are averaged (mean or median) for SO<sub>4</sub>, NO<sub>3</sub>, NH<sub>4</sub>, EC, OC and PM<sub>2.5</sub> other for the model and observed values.
 Averages are then plotted on a stacked bar plot, along with the percent of the total PM<sub>2.5</sub> that each species constitutes.
 Specifically designed to plot data for an entire year (separated by season) for four different geographic regions.
-This script **requires** a full year of data to create a plot.
-   - CSN, IMPROVE or SEARCH; species predefined; single simulation
+   - CSN, IMPROVE or SEARCH; species predefined; single simulation; full year data required

 **run\_stacked\_barplot\_soil.csh** ([Example Plot](./images/aqExample_1_stacked_barplot_soil.png))
    - Data are averaged (mean or median) for the soil species (e.g. Si, Fe, Ti, Mg, etc.) for the model and observed values.
 Averages are then plotted on a stacked bar plot, along with the percent of the total soil concentration that each species constitutes